JoshuaPhillips64/airflow-spark-architecture-aws/setup/airflow.md

   ssh -i "streaming-architecture-key-pair.pem" ec2-user@<OUTPUT FROM TERRAFORM>
   ```

 Once you connect, need to make sure the user-data script "vm_setup.sh" completes.
-You can check that with below
+You can check that with below.
+Should read "VM Setup Complete"

   ```bash
   sudo cat /var/log/cloud-init-output.log